cnizzardini/my-notes/README.md

 [Paragonie/Paseto](https://github.com/paragonie/paseto)  —  "Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards."

+[Termwind](https://github.com/nunomaduro/termwind) — Termwind allows you to build unique and beautiful PHP command-line applications, using the Tailwind CSS API with an HTML Renderer.
+In short, it's like Tailwind CSS, but for the PHP command-line applications.

 #### CakePHP

 [Asset Mix](https://github.com/ishanvyas22/asset-mix) — Provides integration with your CakePHP application & Laravel Mix.